 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

-An offshore injury or accident could occur on offshore platforms and rigs, but it could also happen on a ship at sea.
-There are several different maritime laws that cover these various situations, and only an experienced lawyer can help you decide which law covers you and your situation.
-For instance, if you work on a platform or rig, you don’t qualify as a seaman, but you are covered by the Outer Continental Shelf Lands Act (OCSLA).
+For instance, if you work on a platform or rig, you don’t qualify as a seaman but are covered by the Outer Continental Shelf Lands Act (OCSLA).
 This law acts like a type of federal workers’ compensation and was created to cover those workers not qualifying as seamen or harbor workers.

 Types of Offshore Accidents and Injuries

-Whether your accident occurred on a vessel out at sea or on an offshore structure, you are entitled to compensation.
-This is true if the accident was truly an accident or if there was negligence involved.
-In either case, you need a good lawyer to help you decide what to do next and to determine under which law your particular type of offshore accident falls.
+In either case, you need an excellent lawyer to help you decide what to do next and to determine under which law your particular type of offshore accident falls.